7 Things to Know About Clutter

 Packed up all my belongings and either dragged them across the miles or stuffed them into storage bins or closets and rentals while I embarked on a new life chapter.
-In the past 22 years i’ve moved from Sacramento to Los Angeles, to Sacramento, to San Francisco and back again (twice).
-Perhaps this makes me a city hopper, a Gypsy, or just restless (the less romantic option), but most definitely the queen of fresh starts and reinvention.
+In the past 22 years I’ve moved from Sacramento to Los Angeles, to Sacramento, to San Francisco and back again (twice).
+Perhaps this makes me a city hopper, a Gypsy, or just restless (the less romantic option), but most definitely the Queen of fresh starts and reinvention (sorry Madonna).

 In this Spirit, each move evoked a massive sweeping of everything I accumulated between relocations.
 This usually translated into massive donation drop offs or thrusting belonging upon willing friends (like my art supplies).

 Despite the grand undertaking, I always enjoyed the deep seeded satisfaction of sweeping through things (lots of things), and clearing them from my life.
-It felt like taking a big indoor broom and sweeping through my inner life, leaving me feeling fresher, lighter.
-A kin to cleansing the palate.
+It felt like taking a big indoor broom and sweeping through my inner life, leaving me feeling fresher and lighter.
+Akin to cleansing the palate.
 These days I wonder, can I just always live this light?
 And what is standing in the way?

 ….Well, apparently lot.
-Here’s 7 things I’ve learned about the accumulated stuff we call clutter, what stands in our way of clearing it, and once we are ready, how to let it all go.
+Here’s 7 things I’ve learned about the accumulated stuff we call clutter, what stands in our way of clearing it, and once we are ready, how to let it all go - sustainably.

 1. LET'S DEFINE CLUTTER